-The Lewis Katz School of Medicine at Temple University (LKSOM) is dedicated to educating and training students to be excellent physicians who will be thoroughly prepared to meet the medical needs of a diverse patient population, including the local community, the State of Pennsylvania and beyond.
-The school places particular emphasis on attracting and graduating future physicians who will provide care to underserved and diverse populations.
-This tradition has been preserved and passed on by a faculty which is dedicated to the medical needs of North Philadelphia and surrounding communities.
+The Lewis Katz School of Medicine at Temple University (LKSOM) is dedicated to educating and training students to be outstanding physicians who are thoroughly prepared to meet the medical needs of a diverse patient population, including the local community, the State of Pennsylvania and beyond.
+The school places particular emphasis on attracting and graduating future physicians who will provide care to underserved and diverse patient populations.
+This tradition has been preserved and passed on by a faculty who are dedicated to the medical needs of North Philadelphia and surrounding communities.

 LKSOM is dedicated to enrolling students who exemplify academic excellence, service to the community and who embody the passion, commitment and integrity to meet the highest standards in patient care and medical scholarship.
 Temple students represent the diversity of society; they are recent college graduates and those changing careers, and they come from a wide variety of cultural, socioeconomic, and geographic backgrounds.
 They also have demonstrated capacity for volunteerism, altruism, and a genuine desire to help those in need.
 An LKSOM education provides a solid foundation in the fundamentals of basic science and clinical medicine.
 The curriculum is structured to ensure that students acquire the knowledge, clinical and life-long learning skills and professional attributes essential to the practice of medicine.
 The program is marked by an extensive "hands-on" experience in caring for patients.
 Thus, graduates are exceptionally well prepared to pursue further training.
 Explore the MD Curriculum and the MD Program Graduation Competencies section of the LKSOM website for more information.